Magic-Dev-Community/mgWebClient-HandsOn-Course/L00-Prerequisites/README.md

 # mgWebClient-HandsOn-Course
 ## Lesson 0 - Pre-requisites

-I'm not going to duplicate materials that exist on MSE's site for the course, but here is a list of installs and configuration actions required prior to beginning the course.
+I'm not going to duplicate materials that exist on MSE's site for the course, but here is a list of installs and configuration actions required prior to beginning.

 From: https://webclient.magicsoftware.com/
 Navigate: Documents, Introduction, Quickstart<br/>
 (The website ~~stupidly~~ doesn't allow deep-linking)

-- Ensure IIS in installed and working
+- Ensure IIS is installed and working
 - Install Magic XPA v4.8
 - Install Node.js v14.18.2
 - Install Angular CLI